curl/everything-curl/curl-etiquette.md

 make an effort in providing good answers to these questions.

 If you are the one who asks, please consider responding once more in case one of the hints was what solved your problems.
-The guys who write answers feel good to know that they provided a good answer and that you fixed the problem.
+Those who write answers feel good to know that they provided a good answer and that you fixed the problem.
 Far too often, the person who asked the question is never heard of again, and we never get to know if he/she is gone because the problem was